 Transdermal alcohol monitoring using wearables will likely be the future of alcohol monitoring.
-This insight is driven by trends in technology miniaturization and wearables, as well as the desire for more discrete monitoring solutions.
-Several companies are in the process of bringing to market wrist-worn alcohol monitoring solutions.
+This insight is driven by trends in technology miniaturization

 The use of remote alcohol monitoring solutions provides benefits to both the supervision agency and the individual on community supervision.
 For example, remote alcohol monitoring enables individuals on community supervision to maintain family obligations and employment with limited disruption and helps supervision officers manage their caseloads by allowing them to devote more attention to individuals considered high risk.